FolkertVanVerseveld/aoe/HACKING.md

 make        | GNU make utility to maintain groups of programs cmake       | CMake Command-Line Reference

-# Tools

-In tools/ we have provided multiple freestanding programs that inspect the original data files and make porting the game a lot easier.

-See [this readme](tools/README.md) for more details.

 # Reverse engineering

 For compatibilty, some inner workings from the engine (e.g. assets loading and